tconbeer/sqlfmt-docs/docs/intro.md

 sqlfmt is designed to work with templated SQL files that contain jinja tags and blocks.
 It formats the code that users look at, and therefore doesn't need to know anything about what happens after the templates are rendered.

-:::info No DDL or DML
+:::info Limited DDL and DML
-For now, sqlfmt only works on `select` statements (which is all you need if you use sqlfmt with a dbt project).
-In the future, it will be extended to DDL/DML commands, as well.
+For now, sqlfmt only works on `select`, `delete`, `grant`, `revoke`, and `create function` statements (which is all you need if you use sqlfmt with a dbt project).
+It is being extended to additional DDL and DML.
 See [this tracking issue](https://github.com/tconbeer/sqlfmt/issues/262) for more information.
 :::